-Stapes, also known as stirrup, is one of the three ear ossicles found in the middle ear, beside incus and malleus.
-It is also the most medial of the three middle ear bones and the smallest bone in human body.
+Stapes, also known as the stirrup bone, is one of the three ear ossicles found in the middle ear, besides the incus and malleus.
+It is also the most medial of the three middle ear bones and the smallest bone in the human body.
 The name of the bone comes from the Latin word ‘stapes’, which refers to a stirrup, the foot-hold attached to a horse-saddle, due to its resemblance in shape with the same.

 Where is the Stapes Bone Located

 As stated, it is the innermost ear ossicle, located most medially.